Oil and Gas

 Creative thinking and the right equipment minimize downtime.

 The original vessel, weighing 900,000lbs (appr.
-410 metric tons) was located in a 70 meter high building.
+410 metric tons) was located in a 70-meter-high building.
 For its exchange, the client had originally planned to dismantle a side of the building.
-Within their extensive array of cranes, Mammoet were able to provide a LR 11350 – with a boom length of 126 meters and maximum lifting capacity of up to 1,350 metric tons, the crane would be able to perform the exchange without the need to dismantle and reconstruct part of the building.
+Within their extensive array of cranes, Mammoet was able to provide an LR 11350 – with a boom length of 126 meters and maximum lifting capacity of up to 1,350 metric tons, the crane would be able to perform the exchange without the need to dismantle and reconstruct part of the building.
 This reduced expensive downtime and reconstruction costs.

 Mammoet’s comprehensive approach provided for a safe and efficient exchange of the reactor vessel, helping the customer to restart fertilizer production earlier than originally planned.